-LED Mode Description Internet Solid white The default WAN connection is on.
-Solid red The default WAN connection is off, or there are no WAN connections created.
-Fast blinking red The router is being loaded.
-Slow blinking red The firmware is being updated.
-No light The router is powered off.
+LED Mode Description Solid white The default WAN connection is on.
+Solid orange The default WAN connection is off, or there are no WAN connections created, or the WAN cable is not connected.
+Internet Blinking orange The firmware is being updated.
+In case the LED is blinking for more than two minutes, the device is in the emergency mode.
+Power the device off and on.
+If the device is loaded in the emergency mode again, restore the factory default settings via the hardware RESET button.
 WLAN 2.4G WLAN 5G Solid white The router's WLAN of the relevant band is on.
 Fast blinking white Data transfer through the Wi-Fi network of the relevant band.
-Slow blinking white Attempting to connect mesh network devices or add a wireless device via the WPS function.
+Blinking white Attempting to connect mesh network devices or add a wireless device via the WPS function.
 No light The router's WLAN of the relevant band is off.